tomrhollis/VellumZero-Plugin/README.md

 # VellumZero-Plugin
 A plugin for Vellum 1.3+ to take advantage of ElementZero capabilities

 This is now the home of Vellum for Element Zero.
 Vellum is currently working on a transition to a plugin model, so I have updated my code accordingly.
 Once this transition is complete, I will publish a full release here.
 Until then, I'm continuing to work on bugs and features, which will see the light of day in that future release.

+If you want to compile this for some reason, the code in this repository depends on the /dev tree of my fork of vellum

 You can find a download of the previous version here though, and the documentation for that version follows below.

-## Note
-If you want to compile this for some reason, the code in this repository depends on the /dev tree of my fork of vellum

 # Vellum for Element Zero